vielmetti/commonplace/content/recipes/cheese/zucchini-feta-pancakes.md

 ---
 Zucchini feta pancakes, Moosewood 146.

-Zucchini­Feta Pancakes (“Moosewood Cookbook” Mollie Katzen)
+Zucchini Feta Pancakes (“Moosewood Cookbook” Mollie Katzen)

 One usually thinks of a pancake supper as a generally starchy affair.
-However, the bulk of these lovely pancakes consists of eggs and zucchini­with just enough flour to bind them.
-This makes enough to comfortably fill four average­sized persons.
+However, the bulk of these lovely pancakes consists of eggs and zucchini with just enough flour to bind them.
+This makes enough to comfortably fill four average sized persons.
 About 30 minutes to prepare, before frying.

 * 4 packed cups coarsely grated zucchini